Graduate Information Handbook & Application Materials

 - An undergraduate GPA of 2.5 – 2.99 on a 4.0 scale (overall undergraduate Ret/Grad GPA, (or) GPA on the last 60 semester hours) with a satisfactory minimum score with respect to the following equation of GPA and GRE scores: GPA x 100 + GRE = 530 (The GRE score will be a sum of the scores on the verbal and quantitative tests.)

-- A University Application for Admission or Readmission should be completed either online or on paper and sent to the Registrar's office.
+- A University Application for Admission or Readmission should be completed either online or on paper and sent to the Academic Records's office.

 Apply to the Program - Step-by-Step Process